johsteffens/tbman/README.md

 Tbman reserves and returns system memory in larger chunks to offload the system.
 That means that the memory your application reserves at a given time is likely higher than if you use system functions directly.

 ### Excess Memory
 Tbman organizes memory instances into slots with a predefined size distribution.
-For an allocation request the best fitting slot is selected and the full slot-size is [granted](#anchor_granted_amount).
+For an allocation request, the best fitting slot is selected and the full slot-size is [granted](#anchor_granted_amount).
 If you do not need that extra amount, it is wasted.
 Tests have shown that in realistic situations this overhead tends to average around 10% ...
 30% of the requested memory.

 *Note that also other memory managers reserve excess memory and/or render memory sections temporarily unusable (e.g. due to fragmentation).
 Which manager is most efficient depends on the use case.*